 Another professional organization that provides scholarships for master's degree students is the National Board for Certified Counselors Foundation (NBCCF).
 They provide a list of scholarships on their website.
 They award scholarships to master's degree students specializing in certain fields, such as mental health or addictions, as well as to specific groups of students, like minority students, military students and rural students.

 Financial Aid Office

-There are just as many offline resources for finding scholarships for a master's degree in counseling as online resources.
-For example, calling or visiting the financial aid office at the college of the student's choice is one option.
+Calling or visiting the financial aid office at the college of the student's choice is a helpful option.
 Financial aid offices generally have access to a wealth of scholarship information and are usually willing to assist students in their search.
 These offices have access to information about scholarships offered by the school, as well as scholarships available from outside sources.

 Talking to college professors is another choice.
 Those working in the appropriate departments, such as the psychology or counselor education departments, may be able to point students in the right direction.
 A professor may also sometimes nominate a student to receive a scholarship.

 Prospective students may be able to find books at school and local libraries that provide information on scholarships available to counseling majors, graduate students, minorities and others.